cisco-open/polygraphLLM/SECURITY.md

 ## Reporting a Bug

-The `FactualLLM` team and community take all security bugs in `FactualLLM` seriously.
-Thank you for improving the security of `FactualLLM`.
+The `PolygraphLLM` team and community take all security bugs in `PolygraphLLM` seriously.
+Thank you for improving the security of `PolygraphLLM`.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

 Report security bugs by emailing `oss-security@cisco.com`.